In conversation: Rhodar

 Some are a little nervous, though, mainly because they are worried about (a) the guys not submitting their daily timesheets and (b) the timesheet information being incorrect.
 Technology won’t change either of those things.
 It’s down to us to implement a new process and manage it, to make sure that it’s followed.

-How about the supervisors on site?
+How about the supervisors on-site?

 They seem to be perfectly okay with it as well.
 They’ve currently got tablets and we’re just rolling out smartphones for them instead – they’re quite pleased about that!
 We have already rolled out the RedSky Forms app to some of them and they think it’s a great idea to use their smartphones for timesheets too.

-Why are you moving from tablets on site to smartphones?
+Why are you moving from tablets on-site to smartphones?

 The tablets are four years old now, so they were due for replacement anyway.
-After speaking to the guys on site, we discovered that they never take their tablet around with them.
-They leave it in the cabin or the van – whereas with a phone, they would just keep it in their pocket.
+After speaking to the guys on site, we discovered that they never take their tablets around with them.
+They leave it in the cabin or the van – whereas, with a phone, they would just keep it in their pocket.
 Also, they kept forgetting to charge their tablet, because it was ‘out of sight, out of mind’ – whereas at night, they’ll have their phone charging up, next to their bed.
 We think a phone will be much more practical and they’ll use it more.